 Legislation Stems from Recent Report of NJT Engineer with Suspended License

 The bill (A-20) would prohibit any individual whose driver’s license is suspended or revoked due to driving while intoxicated or refusing to take a breathalyzer test from operating an NJ Transit locomotive or train.
-The measure now heads to the governor’s desk.

 “No one who is prohibited from operating an automobile should be in a position to transport passengers who take NJ Transit trains,” said Downey (D-Monmouth).
 “This is the third largest transit system in the United States of America.
 For the sake of public safety, New Jersey must take action to ensure that no one whose license is suspended due to drunk driving is granted this level of responsibility.”

 The measure is a response to a recent report that an NJ Transit engineer with a suspended license due to a record of driving while intoxicated nonetheless is still permitted to operate trains.
 Federal law governing railroad operations does not prohibit the engineer from retaining the position.